Nitisinone is used to treat certain inherited disorders

 blood count, liver function, blood and urine tests for tyrosine and related

-substances) should be done while you are taking this medication.
-Keep all
+substances) should be done before you start taking this medication and

 If you miss a dose, take it as soon as you remember.
 If